-- Neglect, Cruelty or Abuse: The OSPCA should be called directly in cases where neglect or abuse is obvious, and legal enforcement is required.
-The OSPCA service is confidential and available 24 hours a day, 7 days a week.
+- Neglect, Cruelty or Abuse: Chief Inspector of the Animal Welfare Operations Unit should be called directly in cases where neglect or abuse is obvious, and legal enforcement is required.
+The Ontario Animal Protection Call Centre is confidential and available 24 hours a day, 7 days a week.

 - Emergencies: The Helpline is not designed to deal with emergencies.
-If there are animals in immediate distress, or it is outside the Helpline working hours, please contact your local humane society or the OSPCA.
+If there are animals in immediate distress, or it is outside the Helpline working hours, please contact the Ontario Animal Protection Call Centre.

 - Dangerous situations: Helpline representatives should not be involved in situations presenting potential risks to personal safety.
 In such instances, please contact your local police.

 Chief Inspector of the Animal Welfare Operations Unit/Ontario Animal Protection Call Centre